 • Coconut milk: Coconut milk will yield the creamiest sauce.
 Cashew milk is another great alternative.
 You can use other plant-based milk but it will not be as creamy.

-• Serving: This recipe makes enough sauce for 16 ounces of pasta.
+• Serving: This recipe makes enough sauce for 16 ounces of dry pasta.
 Use your favorite pasta and toss immediately after cooking.
 If needed add some reserved pasta water to help the sauce bind better with the pasta.

 Nutrition